mparadina/microblink-ios-webview-test/README.md

 1. Add the [NSCameraUsageDescription](https://developer.apple.com/documentation/bundleresources/information-property-list/nscamerausagedescription) to your Info.plist file.
 This is important as the camera scanning will not work if the end-user declines the alert pop-up.

 2. Add the additional permissions when setting up WebView:

 ```
+webViewConfiguration.userContentController.add(context.coordinator, name: "mediaCapture")

 webViewConfiguration.allowsInlineMediaPlayback = true
 webViewConfiguration.allowsPictureInPictureMediaPlayback = true
 webViewConfiguration.allowsAirPlayForMediaPlayback = true

-webViewConfiguration.userContentController.add(context.coordinator, name: "mediaCapture")

 let webView = WKWebView(frame: .zero, configuration: webViewConfiguration)
 ```
-3. Display the camera permission alert when the mediaCapute event is triggered:
+3. Display the camera permission alert when the custom mediaCapture handler is triggered:

 ```
 func userContentController(_ userContentController: WKUserContentController, didReceive message: WKScriptMessage) {
     if message.name == "mediaCapture" {